 The game takes place once again in the world of Ivalice, which fans of the franchise will recognize from Vagrant Story and Final Fantasy Tactics.
 The limits have been pushed on Sony’s console to deliver a true and genuine experience with a lot of new features that are firsts for the series.

 This installment offers a deep storyline with beautifully rendered cutscenes that can completely immerse the player into the world of Ivalice.
 The immense amount of content can easily add up to over 100 hours of gameplay with a diverse set of side-quests and challenges for the player to complete.

 The gameplay has seen substantial changes from past iterations, borrowing some mechanics from its online game Final Fantasy XI.
-Instead of fighting random encounters, players have have the ability to run around freely and see their enemies roaming the horizon in real-time as well as picking and choosing which ones they'll fight.
-The game still revolves around a turn-based battle system with timed bars filling up for each character's next action.
+Instead of fighting random encounters, players have have the ability to run around freely and see their enemies roaming the horizon in real-time, picking and choosing which ones they'll fight.
+The game revolves around the Active Time Battle turn-based system with timed bars filling up for each character's next action.
 Most combat can happen automatically using the gambit system, but a more traditional menu can also be brought such that players can choose from a variety of actions, including Magicks, Technicks, Items, and Mist attacks.